MasterKale/SimpleWebAuthn-homepage/docs/cookbooks/getting-started.md

 ## Starting the server

-Once the two files above are in-place, you can start the server:
+Once the two files above are in place, you can start the server:

 ```bash
 ./example/ $\> npm start